-EU's Brexit plans 'unchanged' by snap election announcement - BBC News
+EU plans 'unchanged' by UK election call

 - Theresa May's election U-turn

-Mr Tusk and Mrs May have had a "good" conversation on the phone following the announcement, the council president tweeted.
+Mr Tusk and Mrs May had a "good" conversation on the phone following the announcement, the council president tweeted.

 Using his personal account, Mr Tusk also tweeted: "It was Hitchcock, who directed Brexit: first an earthquake and the tension rises."

-An EU official and spokesman for the negotiating team told the BBC that they were hopeful the outcome may even improve negotiations.
+An EU official on the negotiating team told the BBC that they were hopeful the outcome may even improve negotiations.

 "This is a domestic matter for the UK.
-But we have some hope that this will lead to a strong leader in London that can negotiate with us with strong backing by the electorate," they said.
+But we have some hope that this will lead to a strong leader in London that can negotiate with us with strong backing by the electorate," the official said.

 "This does not change things.
 We are ready.
 Early June was always the calendar."